gitlabhq/gitlabhq/doc/integration/ldap.md

 ![LDAP group settings filled in](ldap/select_group_cn_engineering.png)

-4. Save your changes to the group settings.
+4. Click 'Add synchronization' to add the new LDAP group link.

 Now every time a member of the 'Engineering' LDAP group signs in, they automatically become a Developer-level member of the 'example group' GitLab group.
 Users who are already signed in will see the change in membership after up to one hour.